Keashyn/CP3407-Advanced-Software-Engineering-Assignment-1-and-Assignment-2/README.md

 * Detailed reports that break down spending
 * Add additional payers for tracking expenses across multiple people
 * Export your data directly into raw, CSV, and Excel
-* Responsive design - compatible with all major browsers and devices
+* Responsive design - compatible with all major browsers

 ## Built with